1Hive/apiary/README.md

 ## Design

-There are three components in Daolist:
+There are three components in Apiary:

 ### [worker](/worker)